kind3r/getting-started-with-your-artillery-printer/upgrades.md

 The TFT can be updated via a SD Card (16Gb or less), so it's a bit easier.

 **Do not upgrade your firmware until your machine is fully functional using the firmware it came with**.
-Upgrading the firmware will not solve your problems with the machine (if you have any).
+Upgrading the firmware will not magicaly solve your problems with the machine (if you have any) and won't make your prints any better (whith some exceptions like Linear Advance).

 ### Reasons to upgrade your firmware